What is chickenpox?

 How is chickenpox spread?

 The varicella-zoster virus spreads in the air when a person with chickenpox coughs or sneezes.
 The virus also is spread by direct contact with either the chickenpox or shingles rash before a scab forms.
-Another way to get chickenpox is by handling articles that are soiled by the infected person’s chickenpox lesions, such as bed linens.
+Another way to get chickenpox is by handling items that are soiled by the infected person’s chickenpox lesions, such as bed linens.

 How long can an infected person carry chickenpox?

-A person is contagious from 1-2 days before the rash appears and for as long as 5 days after the rash begins or until a scab forms over it.
+A person is contagious from 1-2 days before the rash appears, and for as long as 5 days after the rash begins or until a scab forms over it.
 Once scabs form over the entire rash, the person can no longer spread the disease.